-Sadly the Alpha dog myth is still very much alive – go on any social media and search for it and thousands of hits will pop up – dog trainers who still use these debunked theories, books, television shows (sadly still aired and even more sadly often in prime time) and veterinarians still giving you the advice that you should be ”The leader of your pack”.
+Debunking the Alpha dog myth is sadly very hard as the Alpha dog myth is still very much alive – go on any social media and search for it and thousands of hits will pop up – dog trainers who still use these debunked theories, books, television shows (sadly still aired and even more sadly often in prime time) and veterinarians still giving you the advice that you should be “The leader of your pack”.

 How can this myth be so resilient?

 I am truly stunned by this.
 The alpha dog believe or more likely strong conviction is derived from an old study made in the 1930s-1940s about a captive wolf pack, and how they gained dominance by fighting each other in the pack and the wolf that won became the Alpha (The study made by the Swiss behaviorist Rudolph Schenkel).
 This conclusion was then somehow transferred onto dogs and the dominance theory became a training tool.

 Now let’s start with the myth about the wolves first.
 Wolves do not live in a dominance hierarchy, they live in a family unit with a mum and a dad and their offspring.
 Observe wolves in the wild and you do not find aggressive behavior or someone trying to dominate the other – after all why would you fight your mum or your dad or weaken your own offspring!
 The offspring then leaves after a couple of years and makes room for new offspring to be brought up (The pack in Yellow Stone National Park is an extraordinary example of many wolves living harmoniously together).
 In captive wolf packs you see unrelated wolves being put together with no way of escaping, which of course creates tension and can lead to collisions among the members.